Windgate Visiting Artists

 - On-campus housing

-- Exhibition at the Richard and Dolly Maass Gallery
+- Exhibition or event hosted by The Richard and Dolly Maass Gallery

-- Commit as a full-time resident for the specified period
+- Commit as a full-time, on-campus resident for the specified period

 - Provide all materials used during the residency

 - Teach a semester-long master class in applied design and be accessible to Purchase students